matochondrion/rpsls_game_service/README.md

 ### `GET: /choices`

 Get all the choices that are usable for the front-end.
 Returns JSON array of possible choices.
-Note, the choice data originates from the _Winner Service_ micro-service.
+Note, the choice data originates from the `winner_service` micro-service.

 Example JSON Response body: